iftachShoham/Wiki_Infromation_retreval/README.md

 2. Use the code to create urself all of the indexes.

 3.  run the front_end and queriy urself!

+**Tip:** Use the test to test each of your index in order to be sure it works!

 # Usage
 * Run the command python3 search_frontend.py to start the application